MrHedmad/blog/content/posts/on_2d_lm_DEAs.md

 +++
-title = "On bi-dimensional qualitative LMs for gene expression analysis" date = "2023-02-16" description = "Some considerations on the interpretation of 2D linear models when running DEAs" draft = false
+title = "On two-dimensional qualitative LMs for gene expression analysis" date = "2023-02-16" description = "Some considerations on the interpretation of 2D linear models when running DEAs" draft = false